videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer/readme.txt

-=== VideoJuicer For Wordpress ===
+=== Videojuicer For Wordpress ===
 Contributors: vj_martin
 Tags: video , media , videojuicer , video jucier , helper
 Requires at least: 3.0.0
 Tested up to: 3.3.1
 Stable tag: trunk

-A helper plugin to embed Video content hosted by VideoJuicer
+A helper plugin to embed Video content hosted by Videojuicer

 == Description ==

-Allowing you to quickly embed video content from [VideoJuicer]: http://www.videojuicer.com into any wordpress page or post.
+Allowing you to quickly embed video content from [Videojuicer]: http://www.videojuicer.com into any wordpress page or post.

 You can configure the plug-in to show the video's meta data in the post ( where available ) , as